 DeSimulate:

-Throughout most of this year, as well as working on my studio work, my DH&T and Extending Design, I have also been part of an exhibition outside GSA/IxD, with a few of my colleagues.
+Throughout most of this year, while working on my studio work, my DH&T, and Extending Design, I have also been part of an exhibition outside GSA/IxD with a few of my colleagues.
 At the end of this week, there was the first run of our exhibition.

 After the initial walk around the Reid basement and telling Paul about my plans, he pointed out that it would be too much and that I should simplify and focus on quality instead of quantity.
 So at this point, the interactive table was set aside, and the interactive wall display became the main and only piece.